kollel/hugo/classic/content/post/2018-07-13-fasting-pills.md

 # Fasting Pills
 **Kollel Toronto**: https://kollel.com/fasting-pills/

 ## Relief from Headaches and Nausea on Yom Kippur!!
-Also, other fast days: Tisha B'Av, Asarah B'Teves, 17 Tamuz and Tzom Gedaliah
+Also, other fast days: Tisha B'Av, Asarah B'Teves, 17 Tamuz and Tzom Gedaliah.
+Psak from Rav Shlomo Miller (see below).

 Headaches (migraines) and nausea are not uncommon during the fast days.
 However, for many, the severity can be debilitating.